enderger/dotfiles/hardware/soyuz.md

 ```

 ## GUI
-This section configures OpenGL and Vulkan.
+This section configures OpenGL and Vulkan, as well as the screen layout.
 ```nix "hardware/soyuz/gui"
 # hardware/soyuz/gui
 hardware.opengl = {